It was beautiful. Historical. Artistically subtle in a way that science can’t capture.

 Did you know road signs are printed in lower case to allow faster reading?

-Your banners should be designed in the same way.
+Your banner font should be chosen in the same way.
 Have a good reason to deviate from standard spacing, don’t use CAPS LOCK unless you want to slow the reader.